microchip-pic-avr-examples/pic18f56q71-cnano-apm-adc-dac-fvr-triangle-wave-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Analog Peripheral Manager (APM) — Triangle waveform generation with FVR, ADC, DAC and APM using PIC18F56Q71 Microcontroller with MCC Melody
+# Analog Peripheral Manager (APM) — Triangle Waveform Generation with FVR, ADC, DAC and APM Using the PIC18F56Q71 Microcontroller with MCC Melody

-This code example highlights the capabilities of the Analog Peripheral Manager (APM) and its configuration in MCC Melody.
-The Fixed Voltage Reference (FVR) peripheral provides voltage references of 2.048V and 4.096V to the Analog-to-Digital (ADC) and Digital-to-Analog Converters (DAC) respectively.
+This code example highlights the capabilities of the Analog Peripheral Manager (APM) and its configuration in MPLAB® Code Configurator (MCC) Melody.
+The Fixed Voltage Reference (FVR) peripheral provides voltage references of 2.048V and 4.096V to the Analog-to-Digital (ADC) and Digital-to-Analog Converters (DAC), respectively.
 The DAC peripheral is used to output a triangle waveform with variable amplitude controlled by the value measured by the ADC from a potentiometer.
 The APM is set as the auto-conversion trigger source for the ADC, and the Timer1 (TMR1) module’s overflow interrupt is used to alter the output of the DAC peripheral.
 The ADC peripheral’s conversion-complete interrupt is used to modify the amplitude of the triangle waveform.
 The APM periodically enables the FVR to set the voltage references, the ADC to perform a single conversion, and the DAC to output the triangle waveform.

 ## Related Documentation